banner type: None

 Since Vrbo is owned by HomeAway, which is a part of the Expedia group, if you list one of your properties on Vrbo, it will automatically be cross-listed on Expedia.
 This saves you the trouble of having to make a separate listing.

-Despite this, however, Vrbo has fewer listings compared to Airbnb’s 6.6 million.
+Despite this, however, Vrbo has fewer rental listings compared to Airbnb’s 6.6 million.
 One of the main differences is that, unlike Airbnb, you also can’t list shared spaces on Vrbo.

 2. Wimdu